Curricular Practical Training

 Bates requires students seeking CPT to complete a CPT application.
 Not all internships are eligible for CPT.
 A determination will be made based on the information supplied on your application.
 If CPT is not an option then you may apply for Optional Practical Training (OPT).
 OPT information is available on the ISSS website or through this link.

 Students are eligible to participate in two CPT programs.
 Normally, students seek internships between their sophomore and junior years and/or junior and senior years.
 A request for a third CPT opportunity may be granted under rare circumstances.
-Speak to the PDSO before committing to any internship.
+Remember, speak to the PDSO before committing to any internship.